jwerner08/jwerner08/README.md

 ### Hey there, I'm Jakob 🎸👨‍💻

 ### Who am I?
 I gave up teaching scales and melodies to tune and scale applications.
-I'm primarily a Backend Software Engineer and Data Engineer who's fascinated by tech.
+I'm primarily a Backend Software/Data Engineer who's fascinated by tech.

 ### What I'm About
 - 🎯 I love challenges, and I'm always eager to surpass goals and expectations.